rizdaprasetya/mt-alt-doc/en/core-api/e-wallet.md

 #### **Android**

 On **Android** if using WebView, please make sure that the WebView allows opening `gojek://` deeplink protocol.
-You need to modify your web view `shouldOverrideUrlLoading` functions as follows:
+You need to modify your web view `shouldOverrideUrlLoading` functions as shown below.

 ```java
  @Override